JNavas2/Copy-as-Hyperlink/Firefox/README.md

 ## FAQ

 **Q: Where does the extension work?**
-A: On any page where you can select a link or access the context menu.
+A: On any page where you can select a link or text, or access the context menu.

 **Q: What if my app doesn’t support rich text?**
 A: The extension will paste the plain URL as a fallback.